Residential Property Development

 Mt.
 Cleveland Heights and Townhomes

 Located adjacent to the Mt.
 Cleveland Initiative Campus at the intersection of Cleveland Avenue and 51st Street, Mt.
-Cleveland Townhomes is a 10-unit low–income, multi–family development that was constructed to complement Mt.
-Cleveland Heights in 2006 through a $1.8 million investment.
+Cleveland Townhomes is a 10-unit low–income, multi–family development that was completed in 2006 through a $1.8 million investment.